Accutane in Orange County

 Patient Requirements for Accutane Use

-FDA approval of Accutane requires all Mission Viejo and OC patients taking the drug to register with the iPledge program.
+FDA approval of Accutane requires all OC patients taking the drug to register with the iPledge program.
 The program is designed to ensure that patients avoid pregnancy, and links prescriptions to pregnancy tests.

 Dr. Sikorski mandates regular blood tests while taking Accutane treatment as Accutane may increase the level of fats in the blood and sometimes to risky levels.
 The level of fats in the blood goes back to normal when the treatment is stopped.
 Occasionally it may affect the liver.